DemandPeripherals/.github/profile/README.md

 ## What
-- Eliminate microcontrolers using an FPGA
+- Eliminate microcontrollers using an FPGA

 <br>